essjayhch/ceph-crush-location/README.md

     type 6 row
     type 7 datacenter
     type 8 root

+### Config crush_location

+For any daemon, ceph optionally provides a `crush_location` option that can be set in the cluster configuration file on the host this script is invoked.
+Providing this for will override the operation of this script and return that value instead. ie setting it for [osd] will override all OSDSs on this host, setting it for [osd.N] will override for that osd only.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.